jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_filetype_specific_completion_to_disable` option

-This option controls for which Vim filetypes (see `:h filetype`) should the YCM semantic completion engine be turned off.
+This option controls for which Vim filetypes (see `:h filetype`) should the ICM semantic completion engine be turned off.
 The option value should be a Vim dictionary with keys being filetype strings (like `python`, `cpp` etc) and values being unimportant (the dictionary is used like a hash set, meaning that only the keys matter).
-The listed filetypes will be ignored by the YCM semantic completion engine, but the identifier-based completion engine will still trigger in files of those filetypes.
+The listed filetypes will be ignored by the ICM semantic completion engine, but the identifier-based completion engine will still trigger in files of those filetypes.